jordiwave/CodeBlocks_Unofficial_Testing/windows_installer/Readme_Installer_Release.txt

 NOTES:
 ======
-1) 32 bit installers have not been built or tested, apart from testing that the scripts can be configured for 32 bit usage and do run.
-2) When editing the ISS install file you can use the "Inno Script Studio" V2.5.1 or later from https://www.kymoto.org/products/inno-script-studio to make the editing easier and it also allows you to compiler, debug and test the script within the application.
+1) When editing the ISS install file you can use the "Inno Script Studio" V2.5.1 or later from https://www.kymoto.org/products/inno-script-studio to make the editing easier and it also allows you to compiler, debug and test the script within the application.